-- In 1517, Luther nailed his 95 Theses on the door in Wittenberg, and the Reformation was launched. - He was aiming for debate over the role of indulgences, but he lit a spark that set the whole of Europe ablaze. - Luther gradually grew more critical of Rome, as he learned the pope was aware of the excessive indulgence practices of Tetzel. - "As soon as a coin in the coffer rings / the soul from purgatory springs." - Luther wrote and answered his critics, and everything he wrote became an instant bestseller - through the medium of printing.
+- 1513-1518 lectured on Psalms, Romans, Galatians, Hebrews and Titus, and experienced his conversion at this time. - 1515 he was appointed pastor of the City Church of Wittenberg, where he ministered until his death. - In 1517, Luther nailed his 95 Theses on the door in Wittenberg, & the Reformation began. - He was aiming for debate over the role of indulgences, but he lit a spark that set the whole of Europe ablaze. - Luther grew more & more critical of Rome, as he learned the pope was aware of the excessive practices of Tetzel.

+- "As soon as a coin in the coffer rings / the soul from purgatory springs." - Luther wrote and answered his critics, and everything he wrote became an instant bestseller - through the medium of printing.